Who We Are

 Stela’s passion for improving the world in a more tangible way led to her “retirement” from civil engineering in 2003 and the beginning of her career in the nonprofit world.
-Since that time, she’s had to pleasure of working with a variety of organizations ranging from health and wellness to professional organizations to higher education.
+Since that time, she’s had the pleasure of working with a variety of organizations ranging from health and wellness to professional organizations to higher education.
 She draws on her experience with volunteers, donors, and staff at all levels as well as her “engineering brain” to formulate creative and efficient solutions that maximize the skills, talents and dynamics of Thread’s partners.
 She loves problem-solving and connecting social enterprise organizations with the resources and tools to help them grow and thrive.

-Stela’s ideal day includes eating salt and vinegar chips on a beach with her soon-to-be-husband Brandon and dog Eli while listening to 80’s and 90’s pop music (with a little Pitbull mixed in), followed by an all-you-can-eat sushi dinner.
+Stela’s ideal day includes eating salt and vinegar chips on a beach with her husband Brandon and dog Eli while listening to 80’s and 90’s pop music (with a little Pitbull mixed in), followed by an all-you-can-eat sushi dinner.